Compound (linguistics)

-Sign languages also have compounds.
-They are created by combining two or more sign stems.
+Compounding extends beyond spoken languages to include Sign languages as well, where compounds are also created by combining two or more sign stems.

 So-called "classical compounds" are compounds derived from classical Latin or ancient Greek roots.

+In many languages, including English, Spanish, Latin and German, all numbers greater than twenty that have more than one non-zero digit are written and spoken as compounds.

 Formation of compounds

 Compound formation rules vary widely across language types.

 In a synthetic language, the relationship between the elements of a compound may be marked with a case or other morpheme.
 For example, the German compound Kapitänspatent consists of the lexemes Kapitän (sea captain) and Patent (license) joined by an -s- (originally a genitive case suffix); and similarly, the Latin lexeme paterfamilias contains the archaic genitive form familias of the lexeme familia (family).
 Conversely, in the Hebrew language compound, the word בֵּית סֵפֶר bet sefer (school), it is the head that is modified: the compound literally means "house-of book", with בַּיִת bayit (house) having entered the construct state to become בֵּית bet (house-of).
-This latter pattern is common throughout the Semitic languages, though in some it is combined with an explicit genitive case, so that both parts of the compound are marked, e.g. Arabic عبد الله ʕabd-u l-lāh-i (servant-NOM DEF-god-GEN) "servant of-the-god: the servant of God".
+This latter pattern is common throughout the Semitic languages, though in some it is combined with an explicit genitive case, so that both parts of the compound are marked, e.g.